Overscreening: False positive medical test results

 A false positive medical test result is a false-positive test result of medical screening.
 It happens when a test indicates that a person has a medical condition when actually the person does not.

 Overscreening can be a problem because it can generate a false positive medical test result in a healthy person who does not have the medical condition which screening is supposed to detect.
 In such cases, the person who received the false positive test is more likely to get further unnecessary screening or even receive treatment for a condition which that person does not have.
 In either of these cases, the person becomes exposed to the risks and harms of treatment which they ought not be getting.

 In general, people should not have medical screening unless the screening is indicated by the person's medical history, a physical examination, and a medical guideline.
 The rationale for this is that in cases in which a person is unlikely to have a medical condition, it can be more likely that a test will give a false positive result than it would be for the test to detect something which is unlikely considering the person's medical history.
 If a false positive result does occur in a patient unlikely to have that disease, then that patient will be likely to seek treatment.

 Unnecessary costs

 Overscreening tends to happen more in circumstances in which medical billing happens based on fee-for-service models rather than bundled payment.
 One reason for this is because health care providers have incentive to provide more services to increase their revenue.
 Furthermore, when patients are shielded from cost sharing, that also tends to increase rates of overscreening as when patients pay nothing for additional treatment, they tend to request more services even when they are not indicated.

+Iatrogenesis

+Overscreening risks psychogenic iatrogenesis by reinforcing patients' beliefs that minor or benign symptoms represent serious physical illness.
+This process fosters unnecessary anxiety and fixation on health, potentially triggering chronic conditions driven primarily by psychological factors, as seen in disorders like chronic fatigue syndrome (CFS).
+Consequently, overscreening may inadvertently medicalize normal experiences, fueling health anxiety and dependence on medical validation.